-A past she knows nothing about is back to bite her.
+A past Amber knows nothing about comes back to bite her.

 In a time before Bradley broke my heart, even before I felt there was no hope he would ever like me, I arrived at a secluded castle at the most northern borders of the Scottish Highlands.

 It was so far removed from everything, it would take a person a day to reach the nearest other living, breathing human being.

 Strange then, the way I arrived.
 A bundle wrapped up in a tattered blanket, ensconced in a basket.
 There was no note, no farewell letter from a grieving mother, no goodbye, no explanation.

 The castle in which I lived, stood majestically on a cliff and below it the ocean crashed into the rock face continuously, day and night.
 There was never a moment of utter silence, the sound of the ocean was the backdrop of my youth.

 Sometimes, on particularly stormy days, the white spray from the waves would cascade over the high precipice and I loved standing under the spray.
 When I stretched my little arms up into the sky, it felt as if I was like the golden eagle flying in circles in the sky high above my head, and I too could fly to wherever the breeze took me.
 I could escape the confines of the castle grounds and see a world hidden away from me.
 A world where the sun’s bright spark lit up the always dreary sky surrounding me.

 Grey clouds usually sat closely around the castle walls and it was as if my world was restricted to the area surrounding my home.

 On the rarest of occasions, the sun would find a gap between the clouds, and then sunlight would radiate down to the earth in long glowing stripes, but never for too long.